ChronoSheets/ChronoSheets-CSharp-Client/docs/UserPayRatesApi.md

 <a name="userpayratescreatepayrate"></a>
 # **UserPayRatesCreatePayRate**
-> CsApiApiResponseInt32 UserPayRatesCreatePayRate (CsApiInsertUserHourlyRateRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 UserPayRatesCreatePayRate (CSInsertUserHourlyRateRequest request, string xChronosheetsAuth)

 Create a new pay rate for a particular user, archiving the previous pay rate